nickswalker/simple-php-git-deploy/README.md

 ## Usage

 ### Initial Setup
- * Put the script somewhere that's accessible from the Internet.
+ * Put the scripts somewhere that's accessible from the Internet.

 ### Configure a New Deployment
  * Copy `config/default.json` to `<site-name>.json` and edit the
    configuration options there.
+If you'd like to have shared configuration across multiple sites, add them to `config/shared.json` (leave default as-is to make future updates easier).
  * Ensure that you have a unique secret key set in the configuration file.
  * Configure your git repository to call `deploy.php` when the code is updated.
    The instructions for GitHub and Bitbucket are below.